ngotuankhoi/Fixed-Walkthrough-Add-Hello-World-Ribbon-Panel-on-Revit-2025-API/README.md

   - Ensure the <AddInId> is unique to avoid conflicts with other add-ins.
   - Copy and paste `HelloWorldRibbon.addin` in `C:\ProgramData\Autodesk\Revit\Addins\2025\`.

-9. Run Revit and see add-in in the Add-in table.
+#### 9. Run Revit and see add-in in the `Add-ins` ribbon table.
+  - Chose `Always Load` when system asked.
+  - Open or create new Revit project and click on the `NewRibbonPanel` name to see final result.